aporat/opsworks-php-cookbooks/README.md

 Initial Setup
 =============
+1. Add a new stack
+2. Under Advanced Settings:
+   - Pick chef version `11.10` as the chef version
-1. Create a Stack with a custom cookbook pointing to `https://github.com/aporat/opsworks-php55-app-layer-cookbooks.git` (or clone this repo and host it yourself)
+   - Use custom cookbook pointing to `https://github.com/aporat/opsworks-php55-app-layer-cookbooks.git` (or clone this repo and host it yourself)
-2. Pick chef version `11.10` as the chef version
+   - Enable "Manage Berkshelf" with `3.1.3` as the version
 3. Add a new `App Server -> PHP Layer` layer.
 Note that only Amazon Linux AMI is supported.
 4. Edit the newly created layer, and add the custom recipes:
-  * add phpapp::configure & mysql::client in the setup lifetime event
+  * add phpapp::setup & mysql::client in the setup lifetime event
   * add phpapp::deploy in the deploy lifetime event
 5. Add a PHP application from the "Applications" section